Learn about food rewards, how some parents use them, and their value in raising healthy eaters in the short and long term.

 There are many routes to getting a child to like vegetables.
-Patience, understanding that it takes time to like vegetables, repeated and neutral exposures, role modeling, enhancing flavor, varied preparation methods, and so on can get your child on the road to a wide variety of liked vegetables, eventually.
+Patience, understanding that it takes time to like them, repeated and neutral exposures, role modeling, enhancing their flavor, and varied preparation methods can get your child on the road to eating a wide variety of vegetables, eventually.

 Does bribing your child to eat work for you (and your child) or not?